Douglas Darby: Personal life

 Darby married fellow teacher Esme Jean McKenzie in 1941 and moved to the Sydney beachside suburb of Manly in 1951, before purchasing "Whitehall", at nearby 37 White Street, Balgowlah in 1953 where he spent the rest of his life.
 Douglas and Esme had two sons (James and Michael), four daughters (Alison, Jennifer, Norma and Rosemary) and an adopted Chinese daughter (Mala).

-He died on 22 August 1985 after undergoing heart surgery at the Seventh Day Adventist Hospital at Wahroonga, New South Wales.
+He died on 22 August 1985 after undergoing heart surgery at the Seventh Day Adventist Hospital at Wahroonga.

 His wife, Esme (1908–97), was educated at Fort Street Girls High School, Sydney Teachers College and the University of Sydney (graduating with a Bachelor of Arts in 1934).
 She worked as a teacher in the years 1928-41 and 1943-44.
 While living in the Manly area she supported The NSW Society for Crippled Children.
 After a failed bid in 1961 to gain pre-selection for the seat of Mackellar, she supported the Australian Housewives Association on the Captive Nations Week committee, accompanied her husband to several anti-communist conferences overseas and to Taiwan, and was a committee member of the Australia-Free China Society.
 In 1975 she was awarded an MBE for her promotion of youth welfare.